-4.9 viaducc and java\viaducc
+3.13 viaducc and java\viaducc

-Description: Viaduce is a small script wrapper around the ducc\process\submit CLI to facilitate execution of Eclipse workspaces directly in DUCC, and to provide a simple interface to submit arbitrary processes.
+Description: Viaduce is a small script wrapper around the ducc\process\submit CLI to facilitate launching processes on DUCC-managed machines, either from the command line or from an Eclipse run configuration.

-When run as the command "viaducc", the arguments are bundled into the form expected by ducc\process\submit and submits the command to DUCC.
+When run from the command line as "viaducc", the arguments are bundled into the form expected by ducc\process\submit and submitted to DUCC.
+By default the remote stdin and stdout of the deployed process are mapped back to the command line terminal.

-When run as the command "java\viaducc", the arguments are assumed to be a Java classname and its arguments.
-This is passed for execution by DUCC via DUCC's default JRE, or optionally, a specific JRE supplied by the user.
+If a symbolic link to the viaducc script is created with the name "java\viaducc" and used from the command line, the arguments are assumed to be a Java classname and its arguments.
+The java process will be executed using DUCC's default JRE, or optionally, a specific JRE supplied by the user with a -D argument.

-If "java\viaducc" is installed as a symbolic link from the local JRE/bin directory to the "viaducc" command in the DUCC runtime/bin directory, it may be specified as an alternative to the "java" command in an eclipse launcher.
-The remote stdin and stdout of the deployed DUCC process are redirected to your Eclipse console.
-This provides essentially transparent execution of code in your Eclipse workspaces in DUCC-managed resources.
+If the "java\viaducc" symbolic link is installed in a JRE/bin directory, DUCC will use the java executable from the same directory.
+More interestingly, it may be specified as an alternative to the "java" command in an eclipse launcher.
+The remote stdin and stdout of the deployed DUCC process are redirected to the Eclipse console.
+This provides essentially transparent execution of code in an Eclipse workspaces on DUCC-managed resources.